glynawe/Vanilla/kete.md

 | `free (d : ref T)`                     | free the allocated data at `d`    |
 | `free (r : R)`                         | free record `r`                   |

 `new` and `free` may not be used in constant expressions.
-The type `T` may not be an opaque type or open array (its size must be known).
+The type `T` may not be an abstract type or open array (its size must be known).

 #### Garbage Collection Option